This Access tutorial explains how to use DoCmd.TransferSpreadSheet Method to export and import files.

 In Access, you have a Query

 In order to export Query 1 data to the template, Name the Excel Range B4:C10 as exportRange (you can define your own name).
 Your export Range can be larger than the actual export size.
+If you specify a Range name in the argument but it doesn’t exit in Excel, the argument name would become the Worksheet name.

 Run the below Procedure in Access